relliv/angular-component-quick-jump/vsc-extension-quickstart.md

 > vsce is not working with PNPM, you need to use NPM.

 Then you can install the generated `.vsix` file by running `code --install-extension angular-quick-jump-in-component-folder-x.x.x.vsix` or you can load manually with `F1` > `Extensions: Install from VSIX...` command.

+> This solutin is working only with VS Code.
+Other VS Code forks like VSCodium, Cursor, Windsurf etc. are may not supported.